dresden-ocl/dresdenocl/README.md

 Detailed steps for running the source code distribution
 =======================================================
-For this guide, Eclipse 3.7 has been used.
+For this guide, Eclipse 3.7 and Java6 has been used.

 __Prerequisites__: